Get insider access

 Action Video

 The Sony α6000 is the predecessor to the Sony α6100.
-First released in 2014, this APS-C mirrorless camera has maintained its staying power thanks to the value it provides in an increasingly crowded camera market.
-It's lightweight and portable, with a 24.3-megapixel sensor that still largely holds its own against newer competition.
-While it can't shoot 4k video, and its autofocus isn't as snappy as newer Sony models, this is still a great option for beginner photographers.
+First released in 2014, this APS-C mirrorless camera is lightweight and portable, with a 24.3-megapixel sensor that holds up surprisingly well against newer competition.
+While it can't shoot 4k video, and its autofocus isn't as snappy as newer Sony models, this is still a viable option for beginners or budget shooters, with a large ecosystem of compatible E-mount lenses.

 Our Verdict